Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 If the user owns the label being monitored, they will additionally need to retain the rightmost distinguished log entry where they've verified that the most recent version of the label is correct.
-Users advertise this log entry's position in their Monitor request and the Transparency Log provides a non-truncated binary ladder, described in {{binary-ladder}}, demonstrating the greatest version of the label in a number of subsequent distinguished log entries.
-The user inspects each of these for unexpected changes; if there are none, the user updates their retained state.
+Users advertise this log entry's position in their Monitor request.
+For a number of subsequent distinguished log entries, the Transparency Log states the greatest version of the label that the log entry's prefix tree contains.
+It then provides a search-style binary ladder, as described in {{binary-ladder}}, including any lookups that would typically be omitted.
+Users verify that the version has not unexpectedly increased and that the binary ladder terminates in way that's consistent with the provided version being the greatest that exists.

-Users MUST verify that they receive a binary ladder for the distinguished log entry immediately following the one they've advertised, and the distinguished log entry immediately following that one, and so on.
-The Transparency Log will provide whichever intermediate timestamps are necessary to demonstrate that this is the case.
-To avoid overloading, the Transparency Log MAY limit the number of distinguished log entries it provides binary ladders for in a single response.
+Importantly, users verify that they receive a binary ladder for the distinguished log entry immediately following the one they've advertised, the distinguished log entry immediately following that one, and so on.
+The Transparency Log provides whichever intermediate timestamps are necessary to demonstrate that this is the case.
+To avoid overloading itself, the Transparency Log has the option to limit the number of distinguished log entries it provides binary ladders for in a single response.

 If the user is monitoring the label for the first time since it was created (or for the first time since they took ownership of it), they advertise no log entry